New Zealand electricity market: History of reform

 Regulation of the electricity market started in a light-handed fashion but there has been an increasing trend towards more heavy-handed regulation.
 Light-handed regulation is based on the threat of regulation providing an incentive on companies with market power to exercise self-regulation.
 The normal regulatory legislation such as the Companies Act, Electricity Act, Resource Management Act 1991, Commerce Act 1986, and Fair Trading Act 1986 provide the framework for regulating normal commercial and environmental transactions.

-The government has increased the extent of intervention through the Electricity Industry Reform Act 1998, which forced power companies to divest either their energy or their lines business.
+The Fourth National Government increased the extent of intervention through the Electricity Industry Reform Act 1998, which forced power companies to divest either their energy or their lines business.
 The Electricity Amendment Act 2001 led to another round of industry reform concentrating on achieving better governance of the electricity market and tighter control of monopoly functions.
 The "threat of regulation" was extended to the production of a set of regulations that would be brought into effect if the industry's self-regulation did not meet the government's criteria.

 On 16 May 2003 the result of a referendum by industry participants and customer representatives on a proposed set of self-regulating rules was announced: